 Both iPad Pros will be available to preorder from 30th April, and begin shipping from the second half of May.

 For reference, the previous (fourth-generation) iPad Pro launched over a year ago in March 2020.
 The third generation launched in October 2018, while the second gen landed in June 2017.
 The first model was announced in September 2015 and launched in November of the same year.

 - OS agnostic?
 Read our guide to the best tablets covering both iOS and Android

 iPad Pro 2021: price

-The iPad Pro is the daddy of the iPad family, a stylus-equipped tablet that's superpowered for work and play.
+The iPad Pro is the daddy of the iPad family: a stylus-equipped tablet that's superpowered for both work and play.
 Want the best games?
 The crispest movies?
 Need it for work, be it illustrating, animating, video editing or music production?
-It's the tablet for you.
+The iPad Pro is the tablet for you.

 iPad Pro 2021: screen

-We don't have only Bloomberg's word for it.
+Apple watchers have predicted the tech for a while now.
 Apple analyst Ming-Chi Kuo said back in 2019 that he expected Apple to start using Mini LED screens in its tablets and laptops.
-He even predicted that Apple would launch the tech in the 12.9in iPad Pro.
-When two such reputable sources say the same thing, the odds are that it's true.
+He even predicted (correctly, as it turns out) that Apple would launch the tech in the 12.9in iPad Pro.
+Kudos to Kuo.

 iPad Pro 2021: design